 Body comparison: Canon 760D vs M5

 The physical size and weight of the Canon 760D and the Canon M5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 760D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (23 percent) than the Canon 760D.
 Moreover, the M5 is markedly lighter (24 percent) than the 760D.
 In this context, it is worth noting that neither the 760D nor the M5 are weather-sealed.